US Foods (USFD) Upgraded to Buy: Here's What You Should Know

 US Foods (USFD) could be a solid addition to your portfolio given its recent upgrade to a Zacks Rank #2 (Buy).
-This upgrade primarily reflects an upward trend in earnings estimates, which is one of the most powerful forces impacting stock prices.
+An upward trend in earnings estimates -- one of the most powerful forces impacting stock prices -- has triggered this rating change.

 A company's changing earnings picture is at the core of the Zacks rating.
 The system tracks the Zacks Consensus Estimate -- the consensus measure of EPS estimates from the sell-side analysts covering the stock -- for the current and following years.